 G7 officials vow to maintain fiscal, monetary expansion to beat coronavirus

+The group's response includes efforts to help businesses and individuals survive the pandemic and the downturn it is causing.
+A senior Japanese finance ministry official said the group did not agreed on any numerical fiscal target for the measures.

-Unlike the global financial crisis of 2007-2008, when efforts were largely focused on big banks and companies, this crisis has forced the G7 to focus on new areas such as aid for employment, working from home, and vulnerable populations, and expanded access to childcare and unemployment benefits.
-The ministers said they were also providing liquidity enhancements, guarantees, subsidized loans, tax deferrals, and loan repayment deferrals and, where appropriate, grants for affected companies, especially small and medium-sized businesses.
+Unlike the global financial crisis more than a decade ago, when rescue efforts were largely focused on big banks and companies, the G7 is focused this time on new policies for employment, working from home, and vulnerable populations, as well as expanded access to childcare and unemployment benefits.
+G7 countries are also providing liquidity enhancements, guarantees, subsidized loans, tax deferrals, and loan repayment deferrals and, where appropriate, grants for affected companies, especially small and medium-sized businesses.

 On the monetary front, G7 central banks were taking exceptional action to support economic and financial stability and improve liquidity, including through swap lines among central banks, the statement said.
 "We pledge to maintain expansionary policies for as long as needed and stand ready to take further action, using the full range of instruments consistent with our mandates," it said.